ManjunathMGM/Password-Generator/README.md

 ## 🤝 Contributing

 Contributions are always welcome!
-Whether you find a bug, have a suggestion, or want to add a feature—just open an issue or submit a pull request.
+Whether you find a bug, have a suggestion, or want to add a feature, just open an issue or submit a pull request.
 Let's improve this project together! ✨
 </br>

 ## :pencil: License